pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 display pages -- from the more complicated processing code (after all, if we were doing the stock analysis example rather than this simple add-two-numbers script, the processing could be thousands of lines long).

 So, we'll create a new file for our processing code.
-Go back to the browser tab that's showing your editor page; you'll see "breadcrumb" links showing you where the file is stored.
+Go back to the browser tab that's showing your editor page; up at the top, you'll see
+"breadcrumb" links showing you where the file is stored.
 They'll be a series of directory names separated by "/" characters, each one apart from the last being a link.
 The last one, just before the name of the file containing your Flask code,